Nitrous Oxide cons and pros

 • Nos tampers with one’s vitamin B12 receptors, clogging them; taking supplements can only counteract this effect to a point, after which it doesn’t matter how much of the vitamin you take, your body won’t be capable of actually processing any of it.
 Luckily, this only happens if you indulge in very frequent intake of large amounts (i.e. every day for weeks, over 5 boxes).
 You can notice any deficiency by a persistent numbing of the extremities (while NOT on nos); if this happens, cease intake, take supplements, and wait – the damage is thus reversible.

-• If you are pregnant or breastfeeding, even thinking about taking nos could be dangerous; read more here.
+• If you are pregnant or breastfeeding, even thinking about taking nos could be dangerous.

 • You won’t necessarily be able to remember what happened in any kind of detail.
 This phases some people; I, however, see no folly in experiencing something I might not fully recall later, due to the richness of experience that I can recall from my trips.
 Nostalgia…